Portland Airport (Victoria)

 Portland Airport (IATA: PTJ, ICAO: YPOD) is located within the locality of Cashmore, 7 NM northwest of Portland, Victoria, Australia.
 Opened in 1982, the airport is one of only three in the state outside Melbourne to receive regular passenger services, providing an important gateway for southwest Victoria.
-The airport is home to the Portland Aero Club and is the maintenance base of Sharp Airlines.
+The airport is home to the Portland Aero Club and was previously a maintenance base of Sharp Airlines.
 From 2009 onwards, the Victorian Government contributed funding for works to modernize the airport, including upgrade the airport's aprons, taxiways and terminal building, completed in 2014.

 Airport facilities

 Portland airport has two runways.
 The primary runway, 08/26 (1616 × 30 m) is sealed and equipped with both precision approach path indicators (PAPIs) at each end and Pilot Controlled Lighting which can be turned on and off by radio as required.
 Fuel and aircraft maintenance facilities are available.
 There is no control tower and pilots are required to co-ordinate aircraft movements using a Common Traffic Advisory Frequency (CTAF), while weather information is available on a discreet frequency.
 Airservices Australia maintain the Portland NDB navigation aid on the airport grounds.